 In this introductory section, we establish the fundamental notations and concepts that will be used throughout this paper.

 Let $\HH$ represent the hyperbolic plane.
 We denote the group of orientation-preserving isometries of $\HH$ by $\Isom ( \HH )$.
-A \textit{hyperbolic surface} is constructed as the quotient space $\HH/G$ for a torsion-free discrete subgroup $G$ of $\Isom (\HH )$.
+A \emph{hyperbolic surface} is a quotient space $\HH/G$ for a torsion-free discrete subgroup $G$ of $\Isom (\HH )$.
 We identify the fundamental group $\pi_1(\HH/ G)$ of the hyperbolic surface $\HH/ G$ with the subgroup $G$.
 The canonical projection from $\HH$ to $\HH / G$ is denoted by $\pi$.

-We restrict our attention to hyperbolic surfaces with finite area.
-A hyperbolic surface $\gS$ with finite area is characterized by being either an orientable closed surface of genus $g\geq 2$ or an orientable surface of genus $g$ with $r$ cusps satisfying the condition that $2-2g+r<0$.
+In this paper, we focus on hyperbolic surfaces with finite area.
+A hyperbolic surface $\gS$ with finite area is either an orientable closed surface of genus $g \geq 2$ or an orientable surface of genus $g$ with $r$ cusps satisfying the condition that $2-2g+r<0$.
 The latter surface is referred to as a cusped hyperbolic surface with finite area.
-Here, we exclude the special case that $(g,r)=(0,3)$ since the mapping class group of such a hyperbolic surface is finite.
+Here, we exclude the special case where $(g,r)=(0,3)$ since the mapping class group of such a hyperbolic surface is finite.

-The \ti{limit set} of a discrete subgroup $G$ of $\Isom (\HH)$, denoted by $\gL (G)$, is the set of accumulation points of the orbit $G(x)$ in the (ideal) boundary $\partial \HH$ for $x\in \HH$, which is independent of the choice of $x$.
-Note that a hyperbolic surface $\HH/ G$ has finite area if and only if $G$ is finitely generated and $\gL (G)=\HH$.
+The \emph{limit set} of a discrete subgroup $G$ of $\Isom (\HH)$, denoted by $\gL (G)$, is the set of accumulation points of the orbit $G(x)$ in the (ideal) boundary $\partial \HH$ for $x\in \HH$, which is independent of the choice of $x$.
+Note that the hyperbolic surface $\HH/ G$ has finite area if and only if $G$ is finitely generated and $\gL (G)=\HH$.